Pitcairn Islands stamps

 A new

-this time.
-Sales were staggering - Maude and his wife stamped covers for 16
+time.
+Sales were staggering - Maude and his wife stamped covers for 16 days

 In

-family look with the King’s head inset as for the original designs.
-The
+the King’s head inset as for the original designs.
+The Pitcairn Islands

 The First Day Covers show early photographs of the Post